lspitzner/brittany/README.md

 But brittany is not finished yet, and there are some open issues that yet require fixing:

-- **only type-signatures and function/value bindings** are processed;
+- **only the module header (imports/exports), type-signatures and function/value bindings** are processed;
-  other module elements (data-decls, classes, instances, imports/exports etc.) are not transformed in any way; this extends to e.g. **bindings inside class instance definitions** - they **won't be touched** (yet).
+  other module elements (data-decls, classes, instances, etc.) are not transformed in any way; this extends to e.g. **bindings inside class instance definitions** - they **won't be touched** (yet).
 - By using `ghc-exactprint` as the parser, brittany supports full GHC